-Your pelvic floor muscles are tight and overactive.
+1. Your pelvic floor muscles are tight and overactive

-Most people think that if they are leaking urine, their pelvic floor muscles must be weak (and they have most likely been told a time or two to do kegels to fix this).
-However, incontinence can be more complex than simply strengthening the muscles (aka doing kegels).
-Some women have muscles that are too tight and working too hard.
-This tightness is more common than you might think and is found most often in women who are active with exercise, under a lot of stress, or dealing with pain.
+Most people think that if they are leaking urine, their pelvic floor muscles must be weak.
+And they have most likely been told a time or two to do kegels to fix this.
+However, the solution to incontinence can be more complex than simply strengthening the muscles (aka doing kegels).
+Some women have muscles that are too tight and are working too hard.
+This tightness is more common than you might think.
+It is found most often in women who are active with exercise, under a lot of stress, or dealing with pain.
 Tight muscles also cannot function properly, so you may experience leaking because they are not able to contract enough to keep everything in.
 When the muscles are too tight, doing kegels will only make them tighter.
 If you aren’t sure if your muscles are too tight, a pelvic floor physical therapist can assess them and also release them if they are too tight.
 You can talk to one of our physical therapists by filling out this form here.

 How many times have you been told to practice your kegels while you are going to the bathroom?
-The problem with kegels in this scenario is that in order to stop the flow of urine, a kegel does not activate the important, deeper pelvic floor muscles (yes, there are many layers of muscles in there).
+The problem with kegels in this scenario is that a proper kegel activates the deeper pelvic floor muscles.
+Yes, there are many layers of muscles in there!
+Simply stopping the flow or urine does not activate these important deeper muscles.
 The other issue is that the muscles are being trained to contract during voiding, which is a time when they should be relaxing.
 Over time, this can teach your muscles to go to the bathroom even if the muscles are contracted.
 If you continue this habit, you may find that one day you are taking a walk outside and leak urine because your body doesn’t know the difference between when to go and when not to go.

-You aren't sure how to do a kegel.
+4. You aren't sure how to do a kegel

-It’s okay, we’ve all been there when we try to do a kegel and think “am I even doing this right?”
+It’s okay, we’ve all been there!
+We try to do a kegel and think, “Am I even doing this right?”
 Kegels are hard!
 And it takes a lot of coordination to do them correctly.
 If they were easy, everyone could do my job, right?
 So if you are practicing your kegels and have no idea what you are doing, then stop doing them and come learn the correct way from a pelvic floor physical therapist.
-I’ve heard that 80% of women do kegels incorrectly, so don’t feel bad - they really are more complicated than people make them out to be.
+I’ve heard that as many as 80% of women do kegels incorrectly.
+So don’t feel bad - they really are more complicated than people make them out to be.

-If you are experiencing any of the above situations, or continue to have pelvic floor dysfunction, click here to fill out our form and get a chance to talk to one of our physical therapists.
-We can help you determine what the underlying issue is and the best way to resolve it quickly so you can be healthy and active without worrying about leaking or having pain.
+If you are experiencing any of the above situations, or continue to have pelvic floor dysfunction, click here to fill out our form and talk to one of our physical therapists.
+We can help you determine the underlying cause of your issue and the best way to resolve it quickly so you can be healthy and active without worrying about leaking or having pain.